-This article describes how to activate, update, or transfer a softkey license when working on an isolated computer without internet access.
+This article describes how to activate a new license or transfer a softkey license when working on an isolated computer without internet access.
 In order to activate licenses on such computers, a manual process must be followed.
-The steps are the same for both Lensmechanix and Opticstudio licenses.
+The steps are the same for all Zemax products.

 Authored By Alissa Wilczynski